 - [For more information about this series, see this post: Paul Anderson to Teach at Trinity Episcopal Cathedral.]

-- [For a report on the second session of this series, see this post: Anderson on Revelation – Session 2.]
+- [For a summary of the first part, see this post: Paul Anderson on Revelation – Session 1.]

-- [For a report on the third session of this series, see this post: Anderson on Revelation – Session 3.]
+- [For a report of the third session, see this post: Anderson on Revelation – Session 3.]